-Do cryptographic currencies have an impact on the environment?
+Do crypto currencies have an impact on the environment?

-If you read a little bit the financial press, the spectacular rise experienced in the last ten years (and especially in 2017) by the course of Bitcoin, the famous currency invented by the "pseudonym" Satoshi Nakamoto, you will not have escaped.
+If you read a little the financial press, the spectacular rise experienced over the past ten years (and especially in 2017) by the price of Bitcoin, the famous currency invented by the "pseudonym" Satoshi Nakamoto, you will not have escaped.
 Perhaps you are one of the ambitious people who have achieved excellent gains in buying and selling these virtual currencies on Forex or another crypto-trading site.
-But have you never considered the ecological impact of Bitcoin "minors"?
+But have you never considered the ecological impact of Bitcoin "miners"?

 The "minage"Cryptographic currency has no ecological consequence in the traditional sense of the term.
 However, even if the miners do not actually excavate the earth to extract the resources, Bitcoin is not without creating its own environmental footprint.
 It is this conclusion that gave birth to the Moonlite project.

 Simply speaking, mining Bitcoins means authenticating and legitimizing transactions using one's own computing potential.
 Indeed, the strength of the Blockchain network comes from the fact that it is not subject to a centralized authority, like a bank, but left in the hands of network members.
 A quasi-infallible approach, it is said, since it would be necessary, to defraud, to fool each level of the blockchain and each computer network.

 How do you become a Bitcoin miner?

 If you thought you had found an easy money mine, think again: the operation is not without effort.
 Not to mention the step of discovering and understanding the process, implementation requires a large investment in IT equipment and a willingness to monitor the process. course of bitcoin permanently.

 What is the energy footprint of Bitcoins?